-Figure 86.
-Map with zoom indicator
+Figure 90.
+Map with zoom indicator and compass rose

 Center

 Typically, you will need to control what the map is showing, beyond the zoom level, such as the user's current location, or a location saved with some data in your activity.
 To change the map's position, call setCenter() on the MapController.